With escape of El Chapo’s son, Mexico suffers a stunning defeat

 “You can’t fight fire with fire,” he said of the decision to hand Guzmán back to his cartel.
 “We do not want dead people, we do not want war.
 And this takes a lot to understand.”

 Still, fighting fire with fire was, in the end, what happened.
-At least one civilian died, seven members of the security forces were wounded and eight were taken hostage, according to Mexican security officials.
+At least seven people died, including one civilian, and 16 were injured, according to Mexican security officials.

 López Obrador’s security Cabinet later put much of the blame on the soldiers themselves and acknowledged the operation had been poorly planned.